alig2039/pharmacy_stock/README.md

 This system is an intra-net imagining of a medical warehouse's stock management system.
 With records for Stock, Customers, Sales and Users(Staff).

-The User acceptance criteria is for three groups of users(Staff); Clerks, Supervisors and Managers to be able to perform any variation of CRUD activities on Stock, Sales and Customers data according to the rights assigned to those three groups.
+The User acceptance criteria is for three groups of users(Staff); Clerks and Supervisors/Managers to be able to perform any variation of CRUD activities on Stock, Sales and Customers data according to the rights assigned to those three groups.
 The rights being:
 - **Clerks** can create and update Sales records with only View rights to other Models.
 - **Supervisors** possess only view rights.